jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 Windows-specific
 ~~~~~~~~~~~~~~~~
-You will neeed the ``PuTTY`` program to interact with the Python REPL running
+You will need the ``PuTTY`` program to interact with the Python REPL running
 on the ESP8266.
 It is free and available at http://www.putty.org.

 As stated above, we have not attempted this process with a Windows host.
 We